AbdurRoqeeb/Utiva-Data-Science-Fellowship-SQL-Capstone-Project/README.md

 The requirement is to carry out
 - Profit analysis
 - Brand analysis and
-- Country analysis.
+- Countries analysis.
 The goal of this exploratory analysis is to help the company in making better decisions in order to maximize profit and reduce loss to the lowest minimum.

 ----
 ## Data Sourcing and Importating into Postgresql
 The dataset was provided by Utiva for the purpose of the project and it is in .csv format.
+The dataset can be accessed [here](https://drive.google.com/file/d/11riatqD-uRa98TsCk2xqOBnlr3rzxsS_/view)

 Before importing into pgadmin, a table was created in the database with the syntax below:
 ![image](https://user-images.githubusercontent.com/101981141/179999642-886aa394-edd1-4528-ab39-1ea8dea971b3.png)